Krystal’s story of lockdown

 The night manager would not take our complaints seriously, he ignored us because we came from temporary accommodation we did not have value, we were just beggars.

-In 2015, Grace and her children were living in private rented house.
+Grace and her children were living in a private rented house.
 There was a fire and it burned out.

 The house was full of soot, but I had nowhere else to go

-Even though I had a letter from the landlord saying that he wanted me out of the house so that he could refurbish it after the fire.
-Social services said they could not provide me with accommodation.
+Even though I had a letter from the landlord saying that he wanted me out of the house so that he could refurbish it after the fire, social services said they could not provide me with accommodation.
 They said that the letters did not prove I was homeless.
 Even if they did not believe the letters, they could have called the police and the fire services.
-They should have housed me.
+They should have housed

 She did not want me living with her, but I had nowhere to go, I did not want to leave, because I could not find anywhere else to go at all.
 She left the room and the landlady then rented directly to me .